 Negotiating these differences peacefully will require delicate conversations over the boundaries of trade law and policy.
 That will be impossible in an environment of mutual distrust.

 Any WTO reform will need China on board.

 Finding common ground on reinstating a reformed WTO Appellate Body could be a starting point for tempering this lack of trust.
 It could pave the way for the two nations to de-escalate and move closer to resolving their disputes.

-Weihuan Zhou, Associate Professor, Director of Research and member of Herbert Smith Freehills CIBEL Centre, Faculty of Law and Justice, UNSW Sydney, UNSW and Markus Wagner, Associate Professor of Law and Director of the UOW Transnational Law and Policy Centre, University of Wollongong
+Associate Professor Weihuan Zhou is a member of the Herbert Smith Freehills CIBEL Centre and Director of Research at UNSW Law & Justice and Associate Professor Markus Wagner is Director of the UOW Transnational Law and Policy Centre, University of Wollongong.